kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 **Advantages:**

-- Allows bootstrapping nodes to securely discover a root of trust for the control-plane node even if the network or other worker nodes are compromised.
+- Allows bootstrapping nodes to securely discover a root of trust for the control-plane node even if the network or other nodes are compromised.

 **Disadvantages:**